What To Eat in Vietnam: Bahn Mi, Phở, And Beyond

 3. The Note Coffee

 This is a whimsical café in Hanoi that takes the phrase “a picture is worth a thousand words” to a whole new level.
-Known for its walls plastered with colorful sticky notes left by visitors, this café radiates creativity and warmth.
+Known for its walls plastered with colourful sticky notes left by visitors, this café radiates creativity and warmth.

 As you sip on your coffee, you’ll be surrounded by heartfelt messages, doodles, and quirky drawings from coffee lovers around the world.
 The menu is just as exciting, offering an array of creative coffee options that will tantalize your taste buds.